-Kentucky governor looks for last-minute boost from Trump
+Trump boosts Kentucky governor, attacks political foes

 The bitter Kentucky contest is being watched closely for early signs of how the increasingly partisan impeachment furor in Washington might affect Trump and other Republican incumbents in 2020.
 Among those with an especially keen interest: Senate Majority Leader Mitch McConnell, who’s on the ballot himself next year in Kentucky.

-In the campaign’s closing days, Beshear downplayed the spillover effect from Trump’s rally into voting the next day across the Bluegrass State.
+McConnell briefly addressed the rally crowd, but his Senate colleague, fellow Republican Rand Paul, tore into the investigation and demanded that Biden’s son Hunter, who worked for a Ukrainian gas company, be subpoenaed.
+And he called for the public identification and subpoena of the anonymous whistleblower who first expressed concern about Trump’s call with Zelenskiy.
+U.S. whistleblower laws exist to protect the identities and careers of people who bring forward accusations of wrongdoing by government officials.

-“This race isn’t about what’s going on in the White House, it’s about what’s going on in each and every home across Kentucky,” Beshear said in an interview last week.
-“And our voters know that a governor can’t impact federal-type issues.”
+Trump also drew raucous applause for declaring that, hours earlier, his administration had given official notice that the United States was withdrawing from the Paris climate change agreement.
+Trump had signaled early in his term that he would pull out of the multinational treaty, but the United States was not permitted to officially begin withdrawing until Monday.

-Bevin tried to link himself to Trump’s popularity among Kentuckians in ads, tweets and speeches throughout the campaign.
+Bevin has repeatedly tried to link himself to Trump’s popularity among Kentuckians in ads, tweets and speeches throughout the campaign.
 It was part of his strategy to nationalize the race and rev up his conservative base.
 The governor called for a crackdown on illegal immigration and a ban on “sanctuary cities.”
-He denounced the impeachment probe of Trump.
-Bevin promoted his conservative credentials by touting his opposition to abortion and support for gun rights.
+He denounced the impeachment probe.
+And he touted his opposition to abortion and support for gun rights.

 The election will settle a grudge match between Bevin and Beshear that spanned their terms in office.
 Wielding his authority as the state’s top lawyer, Beshear filed a series of lawsuits challenging Bevin’s executive actions to make wholesale changes to boards and commissions and sought to block Bevin-backed pension and education initiatives.
 In the highest-profile case, a Beshear lawsuit led Kentucky’s Supreme Court to strike down a Bevin-supported pension law on procedural grounds last year.